Free Shipping on all U.S. orders over $125!

 Previous to Moore's appearances as Bond, cigar smoking in 007 films was rarely seen.
 Bernard Lee, who played M, Bond's superior and head of the Secret Intelligence Service, smoked a cigar in Goldfinger (1964) while briefing Bond at the Bank of England.
 Italian actor Adolfo Celi, who played the villain Emilio Largo in 1965's Thunderball can be seen smoking cigarillos at various points.

 Sometimes cigars would be incorporated into action scenes such as Live and Let Die, when Bond used his cigar to create an improvised flamethrower with a can of aerosol aftershave to kill a snake.
 Later in the same scene, Bond uses his lit cigar to catch an armed intruder off guard as they sneak into his hotel room.
-The cigar he smokes in the film is a Montecristo Especial No. 1, a smooth, medium-bodied cigar that delivers a creamy, well-rounded flavor profile with notes of vanilla and baked bread.
+The cigar he smokes in the film is the original Cuban Montecristo Especial No. 1, a smooth, medium-bodied cigar that delivers a creamy, well-rounded flavor profile with notes of vanilla and baked bread.

-Cigars returned in The Man with the Golden Gun and Bond can be seen smoking one during a belly dancer's performance, waiting to retrieve a spent golden bullet to track its manufacturer.
+Cigars returned in The Man with the Golden Gun, and Bond can be seen smoking one during a belly dancer's performance, waiting to retrieve a spent golden bullet to track its manufacturer.
 Bond also smokes one outside of the Bottoms Up Club in Hong Kong, moments before meeting Francisco Scaramanga's henchman, Nick Nack.
 For this film, Moore smoked the Montecristo Especial No. 3, a shorter, Corona-sized version of the lengthier, Lonsdale-sized Especial No. 1.

 Category: Pipe Line